2026 Tour de France Femmes

-The 2026 Tour de France Femmes (officially Tour de France Femmes avec Zwift) will be the fifth edition of the Tour de France Femmes.
-The race will take place from 1 August to 9 August 2026, part of the 2026 UCI Women's World Tour.
-The race will be organised by the Amaury Sport Organisation (ASO), which also organises the men's Tour de France.
+The 2026 Tour de France Femmes (officially Tour de France Femmes avec Zwift) was the fifth edition of the Tour de France Femmes.
+The race took place from 1 August to 9 August 2026, part of the 2026 UCI Women's World Tour.
+The race was organised by the Amaury Sport Organisation (ASO), which also organises the men's Tour de France.
+From 2026, more ranking points were awarded at the Tour, the Giro d'Italia Women and the Vuelta Femenina – elevating the races in status compared to other races in the UCI Women's World Tour.